sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/08_vba/vba.md

 ### Initialization

 To initialize the Glue42 COM library, import the library and create an instance of the `Glue42` class.
 You can use this instance to access all Glue42 functionality.
-Finally, register your application.
+Finally, register your app.

-Below is an example of a subroutine which initializes Glue42, exposing the application instance under the name "My VBA Application":
+Below is an example of a subroutine which initializes Glue42, exposing the app instance under the name "My VBA App":

 ```vbnet
 Dim Glue As Glue42